gerefi/test/firmware/controllers/lua/generated/value_lookup_generated.md

 ### consumeObdSensors
-This property is useful if using rusEFI as TCM or BCM only
+This property is useful if using gerEFI as TCM or BCM only

 ### enableCanVss
 Read VSS from OEM CAN bus according to selected CAN vehicle configuration.